-In July 2001, we made a \$150.0 million preferred equity investment in Mediacom Broadband that was funded with borrowings under the credit facility.
-The preferred equity investment has a 12% annual cash dividend, payable quarterly in cash.
-For the year ended December 31, 2009, we received in aggregate \$18.0 million in cash dividends on the preferred equity.
+In July 2001, we received a \$150.0 million preferred equity investment from Mediacom LLC.
+The preferred equity investment has a 12% annual dividend, payable quarterly in cash.
+For the year ended December 31, 2009, we paid in aggregate \$18.0 million in cash dividends on the preferred equity.